This page may contain affiliate links.

 Choose Mailchimp if you...

 For most creators and online entrepreneurs, Kit is the clear winner in 2026.
-It's purpose-built for your needs with superior automation capabilities, built-in monetization tools, and a much more generous free plan.
+It has superior automation capabilities, built-in monetization tools, and a much more generous free plan.
 The platform's focus on creators means every feature is designed to help you grow and monetize your audience effectively.

 Mailchimp made sense years ago when it was simple and affordable, but it's evolved into an overpriced, over-complicated platform that's lost sight of what most users actually need.
 The only scenarios where Mailchimp makes sense are if you're already deeply integrated into their ecosystem, need their specific third-party integrations, or require advanced team collaboration features.